 Note to self: Do not give into Dirk Diggler temptation.
 Nevertheless, I do hold a highly bespoke soft spot for secondhand almighty funkadelic 70s fashion with some Burt Reynolds ghetto gold to boot.
 And I’m in luck.
-Today’s neon signs feature Pawnstar, aka the new place to go in Shanghai and get your fashion vintage boogie on.
-The leading question then becomes… Is secondhand (luxury) the next big, bright, shining China Fashion star?
+Today’s neon #FashionRevolution signs feature Pawnstar, aka the place to go in Shanghai and get your fashion vintage boogie on.
+From up-cycling to hand-chopping mafia shopping… Is secondhand luxury China Fashion’s next big star?

 Current economic conditions have brought about a slight turnaround in China’s craving for the luxury consumer culture.
 This is not to say that brands have become “bad” in the client lookbook, but a decline in luxury sales has occurred.
 Two big driving forces here are the fact that a) more Chinese consumers nowadays buy their products abroad rather than in China, and b) the presence of “hard-to-tell-apart” counterfeits on the Chinese market scares potential customers away.
 In other words, with yard sales somewhat beyond the ken of most Chinese consumers and the remaining China gusto for luxury consumer culture, how does “secondhand” play (let alone “fit”) into this ever-aspiring market without puzzling consumers?

 The new explosive second-hand market doesn’t end with almighty Alibaba as we witness similar ventures popping up across China.